 A May 2008 Cabinet Report received Government approval to develop a business case for a BRIK and a process for implementation, including issuance of a Request for Expressions of Interest to utilize BRIK volumes.

 Request for Proposals in 2009 determined the projects, the first is the North West Partnership’s Sturgeon Refinery located near Redwater.
-Initially, the Alberta government will supply 37,500 barrels per day of bitumen through the APMC, and pay a processing toll to have it refined into diesel and other products.
-Once all three of the upgrader’s planned phases are complete, up to 78,600 of BRIK barrels per day will be supplied for refining.
+The Alberta government will supply 37,500 barrels per day of bitumen through the APMC, and pay a processing toll to have it refined into diesel and other products.
 The resulting higher priced product will be sold in the domestic market and exported.

 Further Information on BRIK is available in Energy's history in the 2008-09 sections.